pjcalvo/full-ct-cycle/README.md

 ###### E2E Tests | Acceptance Tests | UI Tests
 You can call these guys *e2e tests*, *acceptance tests*, *ui tests* or whatever seems right on the context, they are the last level of testing that I added, like the cherry on the cake.
-I feel like this guys should belong either to the front end project or in an isolate project.
-In this case because there is a strong dependecy between front and backedn to be able to test the overall flow I decided to write them on a different technology and keep the project separate, so I added the tests under *src/e2e/
+I feel like this guys should belong either to the front end project or in an isolated project.
+In this case because there is a strong dependency between front and backend to be able to test the overall flow I decided to write them on a different technology and keep the project separate, so I added the tests under *src/e2e/

 In this case I decided to use [WebdriverIO](https://webdriver.io/) because it is a very updated framework with tons of support for plugins and services that just make e2e testing very simple.
-For example it provides a nice standalone service that runs selenium in case it is not running.
+For example, it provides a nice standalone service that runs selenium in case it is not running.

 To run the acceptance tests we need a working api and a working frontend, so:
 * In a terminal: Move to the virtual env: `. venv/bin/activate` then spin up the backend `FLASK_APP=src/api/app.py flask run`